-1. Call to Order
+- 1. Call to Order

-2. Proof of Notice of Meeting
+- 2. Proof of Notice of Meeting

-3. Certification of Quorum
+- 3. Certification of Quorum

-4. Approval of Minutes of the Annual Meeting of Stockholders held on May 5, 2022
+- 4. Approval of Minutes of the Annual Meeting of Stockholders held on May 5, 2022

-Annual Report to Stockholders
+- Annual Report to Stockholders

-6. Approval of the Audited Financial Statements for the year ended December 31, 2022
+- 6. Approval of the Audited Financial Statements for the year ended December 31, 2022

-7. Ratification of all acts of the Board of Directors, Executive Committee, other Committees, and Management, including the ratification of related party transactions
+- 7. Ratification of all acts of the Board of Directors, Executive Committee, other Committees, and Management, including the ratification of related party transactions

-8. Election of Directors
+- 8. Election of Directors

-9. Appointment of External Auditor
+- 9. Appointment of External Auditor

-Amendment to Article VIII.
-Section 1(b) (Net Earnings) of the By-Laws
+- 10. Amendment of By-Laws

-11. Other Matters
+- 11. Other Matters

-12. Adjournment
+- 12. Adjournment